Sada Yacco: Later years

 Finally, in September 1917 Yakko announced her retirement, her last performance being the lead in Aida.
-The home she and Momosuke would build together in Futaba (now part of Nagoya) was restored and moved to Shumoku-cho in Higashi Ward and is now a museum dedicated to them.
+The home she and Momosuke would build together in Futaba (now part of Nagoya) was restored and moved to Shumoku-cho in Higashi Ward and is now the Cultural Path Futaba Museum.
 She built two homes in Tokyo, the House of Peach Water a few blocks from the Imperial Palace (which she would sell in the late 1920s) and a "luxurious residence built in Kawada-cho, an exclusive Millionaires' Row in the north of Tokyo."

 Although retired from acting, Sada (having given up her stage and geisha names) involved herself in establishing the Kawakami Silk Company, a textile business near their home that would last until she closed it following the Great Kantō earthquake in 1923.
 In December 1924 she also established the Kawakami Children's Music and Drama School in Tokyo, eventually closing it soon after Momosuke retired in 1928.

 In 1933, the pair decided that, Momosuke now being sixty-five and in poor health, he should move back to his house and wife in Shibuya and end their relationship.
 "They held a solemn ceremony to mark the end of an era.
 They had been together more than twenty years.
 Sada had never hoped for or expected so much happiness in the second half of her life."

 For her part, Sada decided to sell their home in Futaba and use the proceeds to build a temple, Teishoji, next to the River Kiso, tei being written with the same characters as her name (meaning "chastity"/"constancy") and sho meaning "to shine."
 She dedicated the temple to Fudo Myo-o, her guardian deity, and built a storehouse on its grounds to house costumes, personal effects, and other important mementos from her life.
 Nearby she would build a large villa named Bansho'en (the Garden of Evening Pines) after a villa she had lived in with Otojiro following their tours.